ufz/ogs/web/content/docs/userguide/process-dependent-configuration/Heat_Transport_BHE/index.md

 ## Description of process Heat_Transport_BHE

 Borehole heat exchangers (BHE) are widely applied in Ground Source Heat Pump (GSHP) systems to explore geothermal energy for building heating and cooling purposes.
-There are more and more engineerings starting to use simulation tools for the performance evaluation and design of GSHP projects.\
+There are more and more engineering companies starting to use simulation tools for the performance evaluation and design of GSHP projects.\
 For OGS-6, it allows the users to simulate the subsurface and soil temperature evolution induced by BHE and operation performance of BHE coupled heat pump.

 ## Mathematical framework

 This part aims to give an explanation of the mathematical framework in configuring the Heat_Transport_BHE process provided in OpenGeoSys.
 The numerical method implemented in OGS-6 is the so-called double-continuum finite element method (`DC-FEM`).
-This approach was originally proposed by Al-Khoury et al. (2010) and extendend by Diersch et al. (2011a; 2011b).
+This approach was originally proposed by Al-Khoury et al. (2010) and extended by Diersch et al. (2011a; 2011b).
 It was then implemented in OpenGeoSys by Shao et al. (2016).
-This modelling appraoch has the following assumptions.
+This modelling approach has the following assumptions.

 * The subsurface is considered to be a 3D continuum, while the BHE is represented by 1D line elements as the second continuum.
 * The heat transfer between different BHE components is simulated by the Capacity-Resistance-Model (CaRM) in analogy to the electrical circuits.